crypticCaroline/puppyplaymates/README.md

 ## Surface

-The colours I have used in the closely resembles the colours used in the gifs/ images of the webapp.
+The colours I have used in web app closely resembles the colours used in the gifs/ images of the webapp.
 I have chosen to go with a bright and fun colour scheme of yellow, off whites, dark blue/black, light blue, and soft pink.
 The yellow and off-white colour combination of the dark blue for contrast have been used to make the features standout.
 Notes of slightly varying shades and opacity of blue and pink are used throughout the website to give subtle accents.
 I have often used a slight difference in shade between cards and the profile containers to give a sense of depth.

 I often used the same colour as the images/gif for the background colour of elements to create a more cohesive user experience.